 The mission of Repertory Singers is to promote the performance, development, and appreciation of high-quality choral music.
 They offer local and regional musicians– including professionals and music educators–access to a wide variety of repertoire, while providing cultural enrichment to the Southern Oregon region through presentation of a series of unique concerts.
-The Repertory Singers Community Engagement Program delivers inspiration and insight into the world of professional classical musicians to area high schools and senior residences.
+The Repertory Singers Musical Outreach Program delivers inspiration and insight into the world of professional classical musicians to area high schools.

 Repertory Singers proudly present at least one choral masterwork every year in their season.
 Other recent masterworks include Fauré’s “Requiem;” Bach’s “St. Matthew Passion” and “Mass in B Minor;” Haydn’s “Creation;” and Handel’s “Messiah” performed with the Rogue Valley Symphony.
-For their 31st season, audiences can look forward to hearing Maurice Duruflé’s wondrous “Reqieum” and–in two concert partnerships with the Rogue Valley Symphony–John Rutter’s “Magnificat,” Handel’s “Messiah,” Beethoven’s“Choral Fantasy,” and Mozart’s “Requiem.”
-Repertory Singers have released two CDs: In Time of Softest Snow and On the Trail of Beauty.
+Repertory Singers have released four CDs: In Time of Softest Snow, On the Trail of Beauty, The Heart’s Reflection, and First Light.

 Laurie Anne Hunter*